 - Final Presentations and Review: We'll spend some time briefly presenting our final course drafts, and going over any lingering questions and loose ends.

 - Next Steps for Course Launch: Let's talk about next steps for getting these courses launched on Hyperlink!
 At this point, you're welcome to polish your course and schedule a live cohort, or chat with us further about possibilities.

 - Meta Course Retro: We'll take the last ~15 minutes of our final call to do a retrospective on how the Meta Course went, and how we can improve it for next time.

 No fresh graduate from the Meta Course will have a perfect course.
 As it's run repeatedly with real cohorts, your course will improve over time, so it's okay if it's still a bit rough around the edges — it'll only get better from here!

-After our Week 3 call, if you feel good about your course, let us know (email firstname.lastname@example.org or PM on the forum) and we'll set you up with a draft course on Hyperlink!
+Midway through the Meta Course, we'll make you a draft course on Hyperlink!
 You can set up your curriculum and other info, then go live and schedule cohorts.
 See the Hyperlink Manual for more detail on course facilitation and maintenance.

 If you don't feel ready quite yet, don't worry!
 Take your time and work on the course at your own pace.
 If and when you want to launch, send us a note.